mckev/bootstrap/README.md

   size, and its permission whether can execute/read or read/write.
 Unlike 16-bit Real Mode where DS, ES, SS points to the upper 16-bit out of 20-bit address, on 32-bit Protected Mode DS, ES, FS, GS, SS refers to this table entry.
 GDT table is activated by executing assembly command "lgdt".
-- IDT: A table (8 bytes per interrupt) which desribes memory location of the function to execute for the interrupt.
+- IDT: A table (8 bytes per interrupt) which describes memory location of the function to execute for the interrupt.
   There are 256 interrupts (ISR).
 ISR 0 - 31 are reserved for CPU Exceptions, ISR 32 - 47 are typically for Hardware
   interrupts IRQ 0 - 15, and the rest can be used for OS interrupts.
 IDT table is activated by executing assembly command "lidt".